Juniper Networks, Inc. (JNPR) CEO Rami Rahim Presents at 48th Annual Cowen and Company 2020 Virtual Technology, Media & Telecom Conference (Transcript)

 And with the sales transformation that we have now implemented over the last couple of – 1, 1.5 year, we've really done it with an eye on enterprise and also on making some key bets on international telco accounts where we have very little penetration.
 We don't need new product, we don't need to invest in a different way.
 We just need to focus on some net new accounts.

 And Ken alluded -- our CFO alluded in Q1 to some early penetration in some international markets.
-Really he was talking about some early wins in new international SPs that I think will be helpful to our SP business going forward.
+Really, he was talking about some early wins in new international SPs that I think will be helpful to our SP business going forward.

 And there is a third element that's mostly behind us, but definitely is at least a contributor to share loss and that's very unique to Juniper.
 If you look at it just from a revenue standpoint, not at all from a port standpoint and that's a Cloud Provider space.